-Class I: This cabinet provides partial containment of aerosols, but no protection from contamination for the material in the cabinet or experiment.
-Although the cabinet provides adequate personnel protection, cross contamination may result from unfiltered air flowing over the work area.
+Class I: This cabinet provides personnel and environmental protection, but no product protection.
+It is similar in terms of air movement to a chemical fume hood but has a HEPA filter in the exhaust system to protect the environment.
+Unfiltered room air is drawn in through the work opening and across the work surface.
 The front opening of the cabinet should be approximately 8 inches in height.
-Air velocity should be a minimum of 75 linear feet per minute (lfpm).
+Air velocity should be a minimum of 75 linear feet per minute (Ifpm) through the front opening.
+A Class I BSC is direct-connected to the building exhaust system.